Zywave/booster/src/_areas/design-system/components/progress-bars.md

 #### Set expectations

-Ensure that the progress bar accurately reflects the actual time needed for the task to be completed.
+Ensure that the progress bar accurately reflects the actual time needed for the task to be completed in Determinate indicators.
 For example, If a file upload typically takes 20 seconds, the progress bar should fill accordingly, giving users an accurate sense of progress.
 Avoid progress bars that fill quickly and then stall, giving users a false sense of completion.

 - - -